dayucheng0517/Coast_sediment_transport/README.md

 - sinks, or places where sand leaves the shoreline {sand dunes (wind transports the sand inland off the beach) or deep submarine canyons (sand flows offshore and down slope to the deep sea floor)}

 ## The amount of sand available to beaches = the amount of sand flowing into the littoral cell - the amount flowing out

+## The factor of source cutdown
+- Man-made structures (dams, jetties and breakwaters)
+- Urbanization of watersheds traps sediment under hardened surfaces